 Costs

-These are the costs solely attributed to Thought Bubble 2024 and don’t include things like the new business cards and stickers I bought or meals and petrol.
-This year we stayed at a closer and more convenient hotel, which helped with keeping things running smoothly.
+These are the costs solely attributed to Thought Bubble 2024 and don’t include things like the new buttons and t-shirts I bought or meals and petrol.
+Like last year, we stayed at a closer and more convenient hotel which helped with keeping things running smoothly.

 Sales